TheOdinProject/curriculum/foundations/javascript_basics/project_rock_paper_scissors.md

 ### Problem solving approach

-Since this is your first JavaScript program built from scratch, remember the [previous wise words from the problem-solving lesson](https://www.theodinproject.com/lessons/foundations-problem-solving).
-Before diving into this project, first plan or pseudocode your solution, then write the code, then ensure the code works.
+Remember the [previous wise words from the problem-solving lesson](https://www.theodinproject.com/lessons/foundations-problem-solving) since this is your first JavaScript program built from scratch.
+Before diving into this project, on each step of the project:
+1. Plan or pseudocode your solution.
+2. Write the code.
+3. Ensure the code works.

 ### Assignment